huntabyte/comp-parser/README.md

 ---

-This is a fork is a fork of [svelte-get-component-info](https://github.com/el3um4s/svelte-get-component-info).
+This is a fork of [svelte-get-component-info](https://github.com/el3um4s/svelte-get-component-info).
 Credit to the original author [el3um4s](https://github.com/el3um4s) for doing all the hard work.
-I forked this project to add additional features necessary for another library I'm working on and may not align with the original author's vision for this project.
+I forked this project to add additional features necessary for another library I'm working on which may not align with the original author's vision.

-Features added:

-- Support for multiline types
-- Format code string before parsing (format your components however you like, this library will handle them all the same)

 ## The problem